ryanhunt/telstra-sms-sdk/README.md

 # telstra-sms-sdk

- A fully tested Python SDK allow you to send sms in a more easy way!
+ A Python SDK to allow you to send and receive SMS using Telstra API

-`Current version:` 0.0.7
+`Current version:` 0.0.8
 `Support Python version`: >=python 2.6

 If you have any questions or issue, please create an issue or pull request.

-### Prerequisite
+### Prerequisites

 Before you are using this package, please register an App at https://dev.telstra.com/.
 The service is normally activated within a fews days, so be patient.